guillemgarcia2183/Activity-Tracker/README.md

 · pip install tensorflow numpy matplotlib scikit-learn

 ## 3. Repositories
-· /Screen-recorder: Python code to create a screen recorder with cv2 library · /CNNmodel: Python code to train a CNN model to identify an application/web, using the screen recorder as training samples · /Create_Training: Make the training folders.
+· /Screen-recorder: Python code to create a screen recorder with cv2 library.

+· /CNNmodel: Python code to train a CNN model to identify an application/web, using the screen recorder as training samples.

+· /Create_Training: Make the training folders.
 Input: mp4 archives, Output: Folders frame per frame.